25 of the Best Personal Finance Books to Fill Out Your Reading List

 Transforming your financial life doesn’t have to be complicated.
 Learn to simplify your approach with “The One-Page Financial Plan.”

-Richards, a Certified Financial Planner and New York Times columnist, shows you how to reduce the complexity of financial topics and create a simple financial plan that focuses on your priorities.
+Carl Richards, a certified financial planner and New York Times columnist, shows you how to reduce the complexity of financial topics and create a simple financial plan that focuses on your priorities.

 Ever wonder how millionaires built their wealth?